powrojsx/tsh/TASK.md

 Hi there, stranger!
 I'm glad you can help us with our messy code.

-1. The username field is missing validation.
-Prepare a simple validation for the input field:
-    * not-empty
-    * allow only characters: `a-z`, `0-9`, `-`, `_`

-    When the value is not valid, display a red border around the field.

 2. The History block is just a mockup.
 Make it dynamic.
 After user data has been loaded, use the below URL:
     `https://api.github.com/users/{username}/events/public`
     to load user's latest events.
 Populate the history list with events gotten from the above step.